looselycoupled/xbus-503-ipython-demos/readme.md

 ## BeautifulSoup

-This notebook demonstrates the ease with which one can use [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/) to efficiently navigate HTML.
+This notebook demonstrates the ease with which one can use [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/) to efficiently navigate and parse HTML.

 ## Pandas